open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 \
 **Figure 2.
 Multi-party conversations hosted by a floor manager and a converner agent.**\
 \
-This specification also supports the implementation of simultaneous multi-party conversation where multiple users and agents may be listening to the conversation simultaneously and take turns to speak or even speak over one another.
-Figure 2 shows hwo this might work.
+This specification also contains extensions to support the implementation of simultaneous multi-party conversation where multiple users and agents may be listening to the conversation simultaneously and take turns to speak or even speak over one another.
+Figure 2 shows how this might work.
 It extends Figure 1 to show mutliple agents taking part in a conversation.
 As in Figure 1, the floor manager manges the conversational interaction.
 IN a multi-party conversation the floor will invite a 'Convener' agent to the conversation.
 This will be compliant agent but with special privileges.
 Envelopes that are sent to the floor by an agent are copied to all members present in the current conversation (with the exception of certain private messages discussed later).
 The convener manages which agent has the floor at any given momment.
 An in depth description of this approach can be found in [7].
+Support for multi-party conversations is still somewhat unproven.
+Additional features or small changes may be neccessary us the use-cases and patterns for this become more mature.

 ### 0.5 Discovery

 Agents can ask other agents if they are able to satisfy a certain enquiry or whether they can recommend another agent for the task.
 This pattern is called 'discovery'.
-The initiating agent asks another agent to 'find' an assistant and 'whispers' details of the task to this agent.
+The initiating agent asks another agent to 'find' an assistant and includes details of the task to this agent.
 The recipient can then respond by:

 - Proposing themself for the task (i.e. 'accept' the request to do a task)
 - Proposing one or more agents for the task with a rating (i.e. act as a discovery agent)
 - Proposing one or more agents to help 'find' an agent for the task (i.e. recommend another discovery agent)
 - Proposing no agents (i.e. the agent cannot do the task or recommend any other agent)

-The requesting agent can then choose to invite the proposed agent to the conversation, or simply speak directly to the proposed agent if they already party to the conversation,
+The requesting agent can then choose to invite the proposed agent to the conversation, or simply speak directly to the proposed agent if they already party to the conversation.

+The 'find' assistant feature can also be used to ask an agent for a manifest of its own capabilities.

 By combining this discovery mechanism with the delegation and channelling patterns mentioned above rich patterns of agent interaction can emerge.
 Some agents can specialize as 'discovery agents' whose only role is to provide recommendations of other agents.
 This provides the conversational equivalent of a web search.
 Agents can also recommend themselves for some enquiries and recommend other agents for others.
 This allows, for example, for a primary assistant to perform day to day tasks and recommend other agents for less common tasks.
 Agents can ask one or more agents to assist with this search who in turn can ask other agents.